rossta/rossta.github.com/source/blog/2017-11-05-from-sprockets-to-webpack.html.md

 export { default as SomeModule } from './some_module`;
 ```

-Webpack would then make `SomeModule` a property of the `application` module: `Packs.application.SomeModule`.
+Webpack would then make `SomeModule` a property of the `Packs.application` module, i.e., `Packs.application.SomeModule`.

-Since Webpack would export this `Packs` variable to the global scope, its available in Sprockets land.
-We simply added some glue code to merge our `Packs` modules into `App`:
+This `Packs` variable gets exported to the global scope.
+We added some glue code to merge our `Packs` modules into the `App` namespace as below:

 ```javascript
 // app/assets/javascripts/application.js